AImager/blog/_posts/1000-01-01-Test layout.md

 tags: [test,测试]
 ---

 Similarly, don't start with the idea that jQuery does X, Y, and Z, so I'll just add AngularJS on top of that for models and controllers.
-This is really tempting when you're just starting out, which is why I always recommend that new AngularJS developers don't use jQuery at all, at least until they get used to doing things the "Angular Way".
+This is really tempting when you're just starting out, which is why I always recommend that new AngularJS [^1] developers [^2] don't use jQuery [^2] at all [^3], at least until they get used to doing things the "Angular Way".

 ## Chapter1